EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 }
 ```

-See how this test case is not veryfying a result from a method call.
-Instead, it veryfies whether our mock was called in a specific way by the unit under test.
+See how this test case is not verifying a result from a method call.
+Instead, it verifies whether our mock was called in a specific way by the unit under test.
 Also, our typical Arrange, Act, Assert formula has changed a bit.
 The test now reads Arrange, Expect, Act.
 This is how we write expectation-style test cases in PHPUnit.
 Let's look at the statement:

 ```php
 $mockApiClient